 DistroWatch is a well-known website in the open-source community as a dedicated place to get up-to-date information predominantly about open-source operating systems.
 This article will cover details about what the DistroWatch website offers to open source community including its much-hyped ranking system for Linux distros.

 The DistroWatch features release announcements of new versions of hundreds of Linux and other distributions.
 It does host reviews of distros, podcasts, and newsletters.
 DistroWatch first published by Ladislav Bodnar, the founder, and maintainer, on May 31, 2001.

 DistroWatch initially focused on Linux distributions.
-But later based on user requests, it went on adding different flavors of operating systems like BSD family, Android x86, Oracle Solaris, MINIX, and Haiku etc.
+But later based on user requests, it went on adding different flavors of operating systems like BSD family, Android x86, Oracle Solaris, MINIX, and Haiku, etc.

-The DistroWatch presents detailed information at one place in a very convenient manner.
-At the time of writing this article, the DistroWatch hosted information of more than 300 active distributions (referring the list of distros populated under drop-down feature on the first page of the DistroWatch) and more than hundred in queue.
+The DistroWatch presents detailed information in one place in a very convenient manner.
+At the time of writing this article, the DistroWatch hosted information of more than 300 active distributions (referring the list of distros populated under drop-down feature on the first page of the DistroWatch) and more than a hundred in queue.
 It is said that the DistroWatch lives out of advertising and donation.
 LinuxCD.org is the first to advertise on the DistroWatch site.

 The DistroWatch features a number of resources for both beginners and experienced users.
 Below is the partial list of what the DistroWatch offers to you: